 6.2.2 fail to pay the first six payments due to us under clause 5.4, we will contact you to discuss why you have not been able to make the necessary payments.

 6.2.4 If Your selected equipment including, for example, where the selected equipment is discontinued by the manufacturer without notice to Us.
-In such circumstances We will contact You to discuss this and will endeavour to offer You suitable replacement equipment.
+In such circumstances We will contact You to discuss this and will endeavour to offer You suitable replacement equipment or offer you a full refund.
 If You agree to receive replacement equipment the Charges under the Agreement may increase or decrease.
 We will discuss and agree any changes in the Charges with You when We offer You the replacement equipment.

 6.3 We are not responsible for delays outside our control.
 If our supply of the goods is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any goods you have paid for but not received.